timfong888/digital-garden-template/src/site/notes/Strengthen the Straight Path.md

 No one stands at the altar and thinks to themselves, "I can't wait to stray from my marriage."

-I'm not just referring to out-and-out sexual affairs.
+Yet, infidelity is more common than we would expect.

-Even if I were, remaining "faithful" is uncommon these days.
 Why?

-"Betrayal" can extend way beyond explicit sexual encounters outside of the marriage.
+The numbers grow when "betrayal" extends beyond explicit sexual encounters outside of the marriage.

 However, if the boundaries and rules of the game aren't well-defined, someone is going to see "foul" where the other person see "score."